 Sexually Transmitted Infection (STI) Tests

-If you have sex, it’s a good idea to get tested for the STIs gonorrhea, Chlamydia, and HIV.
+If you have sex, it’s a good idea to get tested for STIs like gonorrhea, Chlamydia, and HIV.
 The test for gonorrhea and Chlamydia is really simple; all you have to do is pee in a cup.
-(Another way to test for these STIs is a swab of the cervix, similar to a Pap test.)
+(Another way to test for these STIs is to collect sample using a cotton swab on the cervix, similar to a Pap test.)
 The test for HIV involves pricking a finger for a few drops of blood.
 You can be tested for HIV anonymously.
-You may want to be tested for other STIs depending on your symptoms; talk to your doctor about whether other tests are a good idea.
+You may want to be tested for other STIs depending on your symptoms; talk to your provider about whether other tests are a good idea.

 When do I need STI tests?
-Get tested for STIs once a year.
-It’s also a good idea to get tested before you start sleeping with someone new—ask your new partner to get tested, too.
-Your doctor may also recommend an STI test if you have unusual symptoms, like lower belly pain or unpleasant discharge.
+Men and women should get tested for STIs on a regular basis.
+It’s definitely a good idea to get tested before you start sleeping with someone new—ask your new partner to get tested, too.
+Your provider may also recommend an STI test if you have unusual symptoms, like lower belly pain or unpleasant discharge.

 While there are lots of good reasons to get regular Pap smears, pelvic exams, and STI tests, getting birth control may not be one of them.
 If you think you may be getting a test you don’t need, ask about it!
-Your doctor or nurse should be able to explain the reason he or she thinks it’s necessary, or come up with an alternate plan.
+Your provider should be able to explain the reason he or she thinks it’s necessary, or come up with an alternate plan.